-Many students struggle with issues that can lead to alarming behaviour (depression, stress or external influences).
+Many students struggle with issues that can lead to alarming behaviour (for example suicidal tendencies, aggression or radicalization).
 This can lead to dangerous situations, for the student or for his or her surroundings.

 In higher education institutions, teachers are amongst the first ones that can notice signs of alarming behaviour in students.
 However, teachers do not always know how to interpret these signs or how to act on them, which can lead to students receiving necessary aid too late, or not at all.